 If a drug is not covered in the way you would like it to be covered, you can ask the plan to make an “exception” by submitting a formulary exception form, called a Coverage Determination Request Form.
 An exception is a type of coverage decision.
 Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.

-Download and print both the Centers for Medicare and Medicaid Services (CMS) Coverage Determination Request Form and UPHP Medicare Part D Coverage Determination Requests Forms below.
+Download and print the UPHP Medicare Part D Coverage Determination Requests Forms below to start the coverage determination process.

 Magellan Rx Management